InstituteforDiseaseModeling/data_access_library/README.md

     E --> F[Follow step 2 or 3
     to add your jupyter notebook or qmd file]
-    F --> G[Follow step 4 to test your example locally] G --> H[Commit your changes and create a pull request]
+    F --> G[Follow step 4 to test your example locally] G --> H[Follow step 5 to Commit your changes and create a pull request]
 ```
 ## 1. Use of Devcontainer